darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 With showing examples how it is be done for two different python frameworks, where for fastapi we adjusted launch.json on a fly, it is my intention u will be able to see how to do it similarily for any other existing python framework.

-I encourage you trying to develop from within unit tests written with visual debug, since it is actually a comfortable way of having testing as part of a working code written.
-Doing that with ensure most rapid feedback and comfort makes u writing better code in all kind of internal characteristics.
+I encourage you trying to develop from within unit tests written with visual debug, since it is actually a comfortable way of having testing as part of a working code writing.
+Doing that will ensure most rapid feedback, and ensure u a writing better code in all kind of code internal characteristics.
 Do check books like [TDD by kent beck]({{.SiteRoot}}favourite.html#TestDrivenDevelopmentByExample) and [Unit testing by Vladimir Khorikov]({{.SiteRoot}}favourite.html#UnitTestingPrinciplesPracticesandPatterns) in order to find out more about unit testing that enables writing maintainable code.

 We showed examples with Docker, because modern web development could be having different C dependended libraries, that without docker is very struggling to install otherwise.
 Also docker makes universal way to setup dev envs for many people.
 Some companies just keep dev env straight in docker only for those reasons.